seblyng/nvim-echo-diagnostics/README.md

 # nvim-echo-diagnostics

-This plugin uses nvim-lspconfig, and provides functions to echo the entire message.
+This plugin provides functions to echo diagnostics without being prompted to press enter.

 ## Installation